National Recovery Month: Raising Awareness, Reducing Stigma, and Celebrating Healing

-Why Do We Celebrate Recovery Month?
+Why Do We Celebrate National Recovery Month?

 Too many people still see addiction as a choice and not a disease.
 Because of this, many are unwilling to support those affected by addiction.
 Building awareness of the disease of addiction and sharing the stories of those in recovery can help reduce the stigma.
 Showing up as a community of support will go a long way in encouraging those struggling with addiction to reach out for the help they need.